fscelliott/docsdonewell/_posts/2025-04-01-llm-assisted-docs-vs-blogs.md

 Spoiler alert: at the moment, I've been more successful with #2 than #1.
 I'll dive into it briefly:

-## 1. Chat GPT unreliably updated my developer docs; Claude did OK
+## 1. Chat GPT unreliably updated my developer docs; Claude did well

 ### Chat GPT-4 Turbo